roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  It took a stray comment from a friend, about another friend.
 I was talking on the phone to one of my two best friends from college, Marigold.
 She was married, kids, all that.
 We were talking about our mutual best friend from college, Belinda, who unlike us was twice divorced and back playing the field.
 Marigold had something dismissive to say about Belinda, something like, "Yeah, she said her last date was a guy from an online want ad, she said it was the best sex she'd ever had."
 Marigold, of course, had no idea I was fucking around on my husband online and on the phone with internet guys, so she thought I'd share her disdain for Belinda.

  Hmm, that wasn't my reaction.
 I mean, I said what Marigold expected me to say.
 But, secretly, it was like a sign.
 See, internet men can be hot in person too, just like on the phone.
-Report_Story #2